openhab/openhab-addons/addons/binding/org.openhab.binding.nibeuplink/README.md

 - **pollingInterval**
 interval (seconds) in which values are retrieved from NibeUplink.
 Setting less than 60 seconds does not make any sense as the heat pump only provides periodic updates to NibeUplink. (default = 60).

+- **houseKeepingInterval**
+interval (seconds) in which list of "dead channels" (channels that do not return any data or invalid data) should be purged (default = 3600).
+Usually this settings should not be changed.

 ### Examples

 - minimum configuration